 Number of Contact-Hours, and

-National's records and tracks all continuing educational contact hours for every licensee to keep your license certificate in good standing and current.
-Your continuing education hours are record on your certificate and can be rolled over, for no-greater period than three-years.
+National's records and tracks all continuing educational contact hours to keep your license certificate in good standing and current.
+Your continuing education hours are record on your certificate in the lower left-hand corner.

 Where can you take an Examination?
 Location of every examination site is determined by National.
 As a rule National uses (NTCA) National College Testing Association for Testing Centers in North America.
-NTCA has accredited testing centers and nonaccredited test centers, with this said, not all Universities or College Testing Centers will accept independent agencies like National; therefore, all exam sites are reasonably vetted and must sign National's agreement.
+NTCA has accredited testing centers and nonaccredited test centers, with this said, not all Universities or College Testing Centers will accept independent agencies like National.

 Military exam sites have not been considered.